 You don’t have to make any changes for Custom and third-party ad creatives as SafeFrames for the creatives are On by default.
 So, if you don’t want SafeFrames, you can simply disable it in the box.
 For System-defined and User-defined creatives, you can follow the same procedure and enable/disable the SafeFrame according to your requirements.

-How to Check If an Ad Slot has SafeFrame-enabled or Not?
+How to Check If an Ad Slot is SafeFrame-enabled or Not?

 If you aren’t sure if the SafeFrame is enabled or not, then you can do it via Google Publisher Console.
 All you need to do is to open the Publisher Console and look for the iFrame type in the ad slots.